xyza-vasily/CRNS-Finapp_vs_Hydroinnova/README.md

   the "Run workflow" button under the repo's **Actions** tab whenever you want fresh data.
 It commits the updated `data.json`, and the live site picks it up automatically.
-- Your Finapp password is never stored in the code — it lives only as a GitHub **secret**, injected as an environment variable when the workflow runs.
+- Finapp password is never stored in the code — it lives only as a GitHub **secret**, injected as an environment variable when the workflow runs.

 ## One-time setup

-1. **Create the repo.** Push this folder to a new GitHub repo (private or public — see note on Pages below).
+1. **Create the repo.**

 2. **Enable GitHub Pages.**
    Settings → Pages → Source: "Deploy from a branch" → Branch: `main`,